AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 6. Fall 2023, **Image Classification Using Wasserstein Distance from Monge-Kantorovich Solvers**, Final project in Prof. Yixin Chen's CSE543 Nonlinear Optimization, with Jingyuan Zhu, Mingzhen Li, Ruiqi Wang.

-A survey on two algorithmic solutions of Monge-Kantorovich solvers and application of image classification.
+A survey on two algorithmic solutions (gradient descent and numerical pde) of Monge-Kantorovich solvers and application of image classification.
 [Paper Link](/pdfs/543_Image_Classification_Using_Wasserstein_Distance_from_Monge-Kantorovich_Solvers.pdf)